 Using hashtags helps others see what you're posting, and pulls your posts onto the CycloFemme site.
 Use #cyclofemme on twitter, instagram and facebook.
 Add local tags like #bikenyc to build local interest.

-Tools for your use—including a poster template, save the date postcard, Instagram-ready ride ads, stencil template, example ride guide, and logos for cue sheets or other items you may want for the day—can be downloaded here.
+Tools for your use—including a poster template, save the date postcard, Instagram-ready ride ads, stencil template, example ride guide, and logos for cue sheets or other items you may want for the day—coming soon!

 You create the story of CycloFemme through your photos.
 Designate at least one person on your ride to take photos and video (even a short video taken with a phone will do).
 Use Instagram and Twitter with the hashtag #CycloFemme to immediately stream onto the home page of CycloFemme.com.